monday-sun/humans.build.software/migration-plan.md

       - ✅ **Content Collections:** Applied best practices for accessing collection data
       - ✅ **Styling:** Created proper prose styling for blog content

-  9.  **Additional Theme Cleanup & Fixes:** (0.25 days)
+  9.  ✅ **Additional Theme Cleanup & Fixes:** (0.25 days)
-      - Update the Header component to correctly display the site name
+      - ✅ Updated the Header component to correctly display the site name from siteConfig
-      - Remove or reduce prominence of the "Get this theme on GitHub" section
+      - ✅ Replaced the "Get this theme on GitHub" section with "Stay connected" call to action
-      - Update the Footer component with correct author information
+      - ✅ Updated the Footer component with correct author information from siteConfig
-      - Create a basic About page and ensure navigation links correctly
+      - ✅ Created a basic About page with detailed author information from the original authors.yml
+      - ✅ Updated navigation links to include the About page and removed example pages

 - **Learning Outcome:** Understand the `accessible-astro-starter` theme's structure, configuration files, content setup, and basic rendering.
 Practice merging project-wide configurations.
 Assess raw content migration needs for this theme.